 4. Outsource Client Intake

 Outsourcing client intake to a professionally trained staff of specialists can save you time and money.
 Outsourcing client intake means your staff will no longer have to fill out forms or screen potential leads that do not qualify as clients.
-Furthermore, outsourcing to a legal call center helps your firm scale client intake by identifying and signing qualified leads.
+Furthermore, outsourcing to a legal call center or lawyer answering service helps your firm scale client intake by identifying and signing qualified leads.

 Legal intake call centers are available to take calls from leads after normal business hours or on holidays and weekends when your office is closed.
 They are equipped to complete the tasks that allow you to concentrate on core business responsibilities.